-BUDDY HOLLY PERFORMING AT THE SURF BALLROOM – CLEAR LAKE, IOWA (Waylon Jennings and Tommy Allsup in the background).
+BUDDY HOLLY PERFORMING AT THE SURF BALLROOM – CLEAR LAKE, IOWA ON FEBRUARY 2, 1959 (Waylon Jennings and Tommy Allsup in the background).

 On the evening of Monday, February 2, 1959, one of the most celebrated concerts in rock ‘n roll history concluded at exactly 11:07 CST at the Surf Ballroom in Clear Lake, Iowa as twenty-two-year-old Buddy Holly belted out an impassioned rendition of Chuck Berry’s “Brown-eyed Handsome Man” to an ecstatic audience of 1,200 teens who had paid $1.25 a ticket for the privilege of attending the three-hour-long extravaganza.

-After hearing the Lubbock, Texas native’s cover in person while on tour with him in during the spring of 1958, “Mr. Excitement,” Jackie Wilson, had declared that Buddy’s version of Chuck Berry’s 1956 recording was even better than Berry’s iconic original.
-Holly had subsequently recorded the number in New Mexico, but it was waiting for the proper mixing and overdubs to be added once he returned from the winter tour.
+After hearing the Lubbock, Texas native’s cover version while on tour with him in during the spring of 1958, “Mr. Excitement,” Jackie Wilson, had declared that Buddy’s version of Chuck Berry’s 1956 recording was even better than the iconic original.
+Holly had subsequently recorded the number in Clovis New Mexico at Norman Petty’s studio, but it was waiting for the proper mixing and overdubs to be added once he returned from the winter tour.

 “Buddy played with such a distinct intensity, particularly when he ended the show with ‘Brown-eyed Handsome Man,” recalled Holly’s bass player of his band that evening, fellow Texan Waylon Jennings.
 “You could hear his distinct Tex-Mex influence on his Fender Stratocaster, which bridged each verse of the tune.
 He was on fire – and the Clear Lake audience reacted accordingly.
 Buddy had a big grin on his face when he finished.”

 Joining him on the stage for an encore of the number were his Winter Dance Party Tour mates – seventeen-year-old sensation Ritchie Valens, J. P. “The Big Bopper” Richardson, Dion and the Belmonts, and newcomer Frankie Sardo.
 “Thank you, Clear Lake!”
 Holly bellowed as he and his rock ‘n roll entourage left the stage to a final standing ovation.